Ahuss98/jumperjumper/README.md

 ---

 This project has been a rewarding journey, blending creativity and technical knowledge.
-I’m excited to apply these lessons to future endeavors!
+I’m excited to apply these lessons in the future!

+## 🤝 Contribution & Feedback

+Feel free to explore the project and provide feedback!

+---

+Thank you for visiting! 😊